kattelya/Plot.ly-challenge/README.md

 The dataset reveals that a small handful of microbial species (also called operational taxonomic units, or OTUs, in the study) were present in more than 70% of people, while the rest were relatively rare.

+Use python -m http.server to view the index page and filter our data reading from the app3.js

 ## Step 1: Plotly

 1. Use the D3 library to read in `samples.json`.